freeorion/freeorion/default/scripting/README.md

 * empire_statistics/  -  Calculations made on a per-empire basis.
 * encyclopedia/  -  Entries for in-game pedia articles.
 * fields/  -  Definitions of fields (e.g. Ion Storm)
+* focs/  - technical directory with code to aid development
 * monster_designs/  -  Ship designs specifically for space monsters.
 * policies/  -  All government policy definitions.
 * ship_designs/  -  Pre-defined ship designs, this is **required for the AI**.